 Part-time restaurant jobs

 A better way to interact with the local people and serve them food.
 Many restaurants are searching for employees to help them manage their restaurants.
 This is the most common part-time job in Tokyo and you could work for almost any restaurant.
 Part-time jobs in Tokyo that involve dealing with Japanese customers in the food business will require daily conversational skills of Japanese.

 When you work in a bar, you get to communicate with the customers, observe the bar life, and meet new people every shift.
 This is a perfect job for anyone that does not mind being in a loud and fast-paced environment.
 Working as a bartender in a host club or hostess club, or any other red-light district types of businesses are not allowed for those on a student visa or working holiday visa.

-After graduating from a language school becoming an interpreter or translator will not be difficult.
+After you’ve reached a certain level of fluency, becoming an interpreter or translator will not be difficult.
 Both the Japanese enterprise and foreign enterprise should understand each other and your priority is to make sure that the conversation goes smoothly.

 Typical Salary: ¥1,500 - ¥3,100 an hour

 For more information, check our article on part-time jobs in Tokyo for foreigners!